 Now, when the prompt is ready, I press “generate” and look at the result.
 Voilà, ПУТИНИZМ unravels in front of our eyes.

 Series dedicated to 1st of september, Knowledge day and start of a new school year.
 The Russian state uses schools as a tool for indoctrination, teaching children that the invasion of Ukraine is justified and positioning Russia as the victim of Western aggression.
 History books rewritten and present a distorted version of reality, depicting NATO and the West as threats to Russia, while portraying Ukraine's sovereignty as a lie.
-"Heroes" who are often convicted criminals, brought in to give lessons steeped in patriotic fervor.
+"Heroes" who came back from war and often convicted criminals, brought to schools by state as example of patriotism.
 These sessions twist the reality of the Russia-Ukraine conflict, painting aggression as defense and dissent as betrayal.

 Kasta was formed in 1997 in Rostov-on-Don, Russia, profoundly shaped the Russian rap scene by blending poetic lyricism with socially charged themes, elevating hip-hop to an art form that resonated across generations and inspired countless rap artists.
 Kasta has built a massive fan base over the decades, with millions of listeners across Russia and the post-Soviet space, as well as in communities abroad.
 The group, which publicly condemned the invasion of Ukraine from the start, has faced concert cancellations and other restrictions in Russia.